AdobeDocs/developer-distribute/src/pages/guides/faq.md

 <!-- You can select up to two categories out of five available for creating custom tags for your UXP listing, and each custom tag you define will apply to both.
 The five categories are currently "Collaboration".
 "Tools & Automation", "Usability & Testing", "Publish & Handoff" and "Design Assets". -->

-### Do I need to use the Adobe Developer Console at all in the process of distributing my plugin?
+### Do I need to use the Adobe Developer Console at all in the process of distributing my UXP plugin?

 No, the Adobe Developer Console is no longer required in the process of distributing a plugin since you can simply [get a plugin ID](./plugin_id.md) from the Developer Distribution portal itself.
-However, the option to create a plugin on a project still exists in the Adobe Developer Console, but it will simply route you to the Adobe Developer Distribution portal to actually create and manage your listing.
+However, the option to create a UXP plugin on a project still exists in the Adobe Developer Console, but it will simply route you to the Adobe Developer Distribution portal to actually create and manage your listing.

 ### How can I fix a server error encountered while using the portal?